Nikhil29112002/Data-Analysis-Dasboard-Excel/README.md

 - Relation between age and gender based on number of orders.
 - Which Channel is contributing maximum to the sales?
 - Highest selling category?
-- Percentage of Total Orders delivered
+- Percentage of Total Orders delivered.
 - Dashboard Interaction <a href="https://github.com/Nikhil29112002/Data-Analysis-Dasboard-Excel/blob/main/vinda%20store.png">view Dashboard<a/>

 ## Process